-- The competition is open to students in grades 4-8 attending a Catholic school in Minnesota.
+- The competition is open to students in grades four to eight attending a PreK- eighth grade Catholic school in Minnesota.
 Finalists living further than 75 miles from the event will receive complimentary lodging and a travel stipend.
 Please note: First-place winners of previous Shine On competitions are not eligible to compete.

 - Parents/guardians must assist the student in the registration process and will be asked to sign a media release.

-- Audition time limit is three (3) minutes.
+- The audition time limit is three (3) minutes.
 If a song/selection is longer than three minutes, it is the responsibility of the performer to trim the piece to fit into the required time frame.

 - Regardless of finalist status, up to 80 students will be invited to participate in the ensemble numbers for the March 12 final performance.
 Entries can opt to participate ONLY in the ensemble numbers if they choose.